AkbasLab/sim-bug-tools/README.md

 ## Citing This Work
 If you would like to cite this work.
 Please cite our latest paper about the topic:

-J. M. Thompson, Q. Goss, and M. İ. Akbaş ̧, “A Strategy for Boundary Adherence and Exploration in Black-Box Testing of Autonomous Vehicles,” in *2023 IEEE International Conference on Mobility, Operations, Services and Technologies (MOST)*, pp. 17–19, IEEE.
+J. M. Thompson, Q. Goss, and M. İ. Akbaş, “A Strategy for Boundary Adherence and Exploration in Black-Box Testing of Autonomous Vehicles,” in *2023 IEEE International Conference on Mobility, Operations, Services and Technologies (MOST)*, pp. 17–19, IEEE.

 ```
 @incollection{Thompson2023Strategy,